Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Introduction

 \section{Introduction}

-The propositional \name{logic of here and there (HT)}, also known as Gödel's $G_3$, is a \name{superintuitionistic}, or \name{intermediate}, logic, which plays an important role in logic programming.
+The propositional \name{logic of here and there (HT)}, also known as Gödel's $G_3$, is a superintuitionistic, or intermediate, logic, which plays an important role in logic programming.
 Central to this role is the observation, due to Lifschitz, Pearce and Valverde \cite{LifschitzEtAl2001}, that for answer set programs under the stable model semantics a particularly useful notion of program equivalence, \name{strong equivalence}, can be characterized as equivalence in HT.
-We consider here \emph{Craig interpolation} for HT, aiming at applications in knowledge representation and program synthesis such as described, e.g., in \cite{gpv:interpolable:2011,pearce:valverde:synonymous:2012,hw:2024}.
-As noted in \cite{gpv:interpolable:2011}, results by Maksimova \cite{maksimova:superintutionistic:1977,maksimova:superintutionistic:1979,gabbay:maximova:book} prove that HT has the interpolation property, i.e., for two HT formulas such that one can be inferred from the other, a Craig interpolant exist.
+We consider here \emph{Craig-Lyndon interpolation} for HT, aiming at applications in knowledge representation and program synthesis such as described, e.g., in \cite{gpv:interpolable:2011,pearce:valverde:synonymous:2012,hw:2024}.
+As noted in \cite{gpv:interpolable:2011}, results by Maksimova \cite{maksimova:superintutionistic:1977,maksimova:superintutionistic:1979,gabbay:maximova:book} prove that HT has the Craig interpolation property, i.e., for two HT formulas such that one can be inferred from the other, a Craig interpolant exists.
+Baaz and Veith \cite[Section 4.1.1]{baaz:veith:fuzzy:1999} have shown that uniform interpolants for HT can be constructed as the disjunction over the formulas obtained from the given formula by substituting the atoms to eliminate in all possible ways with atoms to be retained and truth value constants for true and false.

-Recently \cite{hw:2024}, Craig interpolation for HT was proven with a practically applicable construction of HT interpolants from clausal tableau proofs, which can be obtained from theorem provers for classical first-order logic.
+Recently \cite{hw:2024}, Craig-Lyndon interpolation for HT was proven with a practically applicable construction of HT interpolants from clausal tableau proofs, which can be obtained from theorem provers for classical first-order logic.
 The underlying proof system, clausal tableaux, is for classical first-order logic and it is applied to HT formulas under a specific encoding into classical logic.
 This encoding is well established as a technique for mechanically proving strong equivalence of two given logic programs with theorem provers for classical logic.
 The core idea of the encoding is to represent an HT predicate by two classical predicates, one for the ``here'' world and the other for the ``there'' world.

 Since \cite{hw:2024} mainly addresses logic programming, HT interpolation is expressed in that paper as ``LP-interpolation'' on the level of first-order formulas that encode HT formulas \cite[Theorem~11]{hw:2024}.
 The transfer to interpolation directly on ``logic programs'', i.e., HT formulas in a certain normal form, is straightforward and made explicit in the Prolog implementation that accompanies the paper (predicate \texttt{p\_interpolant/4}).
 Since any HT formula can be normalized into the special case of a ``logic program'', as outlined by Mints \cite{mints}, the method of \cite{hw:2024} is applicable w.l.o.g. to HT in full.
 Moreover, the method from \cite{hw:2024} actually applies not just to propositional HT but also to a first-order generalization of HT.
 As outlined in \cite{hw:2024} and also implemented, it can operate either directly on clausal first-order tableaux or on resolution proofs, which are converted to clausal tableaux.